NGrant92/geo-android-app/README.md

 ##### References:

-- Most of the code is based on the Donation and CoffeeMate labs on https://edge.moodle.wit.ie/
+- Most of the code is based on the MyRent and CoffeeMate labs on https://edge.moodle.wit.ie/
+- onBackPressed() in Welcome and GeoMenu: https://stackoverflow.com/a/26492794